 Explain the details of a well-coordinated interprofessional team approach to provide effective care to patients affected by stress fractures.

 Stress fractures are due to an abrupt increase in activity or training patterns.
 There are intrinsic and extrinsic factors contributing to the development of the injury, with the bulk of the information coming from studies on military personnel.
 Intrinsic factors include poor physical conditioning, female, hormonal disorder, menstrual disorder, poor bone density, reduced muscle mass, genu valgum knees, and a short leg.
-Extrinsic factors include high impact sports activities like running, jumping, abrupt increase in physical activity, irregular or angled running surface, poor footwear, running shoe wear older than 6 months, deficient vitamin D and calcium, and smoking.
-The most common risk factor is abrupt increase inactivity.
-In a longitudinal study of 5000 Finnish male military recruits demonstrated a higher level of high intense activity before entering training helped protect against a stress fracture.
+Extrinsic factors include high-impact sports activities like running, jumping, abrupt increase in physical activity, irregular or angled running surface, poor footwear, running shoe wear older than 6 months, deficient vitamin D and calcium, and smoking.
+The most common risk factor is an abrupt increase in activity.
+A longitudinal study of 5000 Finnish male military recruits demonstrated a higher level of high intense activity before entering training helped protect against a stress fracture.

 In general, with male and female athletes participating in the same training regime, female athletes have a higher incidence of stress fractures.
 There is a danger of extrapolating data from military studies to a general running population.
-Military personnel includes smokers, those less fit, in initial training running is more limited, with them carrying much heavier loads and have less effective footwear in preventing these injuries.
+Military personnel includes smokers and those less fit; in initial training, running is more limited, with them carrying much heavier loads and having less effective footwear in preventing these injuries.
 Those at the highest risk for having a stress fracture are female athletes and those with a previous stress fracture.

-The most common sites for stress fractures are as follows in decreasing order metatarsals, tibia, tarsals, femur, fibula, followed by the pelvis.
+The most common sites for stress fractures are as follows in decreasing order metatarsals, tibia, tarsals, femur, and fibula, followed by the pelvis.
 In female athletes, stress fractures of the pelvis and metatarsals are most common.
-Upper extremity stress fractures are rare but have been reported in gymnasts, weightlifting and throwing sports.
-Clavicle, scapula, first rib and proximal humerus/shaft (thrower's shoulder), medial epicondyle (thrower's elbow), olecranon and radial physis (gymnast's wrist) are the most common sites.
+Upper extremity stress fractures are rare but have been reported in gymnasts, weightlifting, and throwing sports.
+The clavicle, scapula, first rib and proximal humerus/shaft (thrower's shoulder), medial epicondyle (thrower's elbow), olecranon, and radial physis (gymnast's wrist) are the most common sites.

 Some stress fractures are more common in specific sports.
 Runners see tibia and metatarsal with pelvic stress fractures in female runners, and in long-distance running, there is an association with femoral neck and pelvic injuries.
-Hurdler's see an increased risk with patella fractures.
-Gymnasts, female soccer players, some American football position players like offensive linemen and linebackers, and Olympic style weightlifters are at increased risk of spondylolysis.
+Hurdlers see an increased risk of patella fractures.
+Gymnasts, female soccer players, some American football position players like offensive linemen and linebackers, and Olympic-style weightlifters are at increased risk of spondylolysis.
 This is a unique stress fracture related to repeated hyperextension of the spine.

-Another factor influencing stress fractures development is overtraining, or a more current name would be relative energy deficiency syndrome.
+Another factor influencing stress fracture development is overtraining, or a more current name would be relative energy deficiency syndrome.
 This is commonly seen as part of the female athlete triad.
 The athlete's training volume is too high, and calorie intake is too restricted, resulting in impaired recovery.
-This leads to disordered menstruation, hormonal imbalances with estrogen levels falling, leading to osteoporosis with a stress fracture as a result.
+This leads to disordered menstruation and hormonal imbalances, with estrogen levels falling, leading to osteoporosis with a stress fracture as a result.
 There is also a similar phenomenon in male endurance athletes who have similar high training volumes and restricted calorie intake.
 This will result in lower testosterone levels resulting in osteoporosis and stress fracture development.

 Vitamin D is another potential factor influencing the development of stress fractures.
 In a prospective trial of Finnish military recruits, those who sustained a stress fracture had a lower average vitamin D concentration than those who did not.
 A level 1 randomized trial of female military recruits showed vitamin D supplementation might have prevented a significant percentage of trainees from developing a stress fracture.